Nadine2016/knative/cli-reference.md

 <dt>`-c`, `--cpu`</dt>
 <dd>The amount of CPU set for the application.
 The default value is 1.
 This value is optional.</dd>
 <dt>`-m`, `--memory`</dt>
-<dd>The amount of memory set for the application. the default value is 64 M. This value is optional.</dd>
+<dd>The amount of memory set for the application.
+The default value is 64 M. This value is optional.</dd>
 <dt>`-t`, `--timeout`</dt>
 <dd>The amount of time that can pass before the application must succeed or fail.
 The default value is 360 seconds.
 This value is optional.</dd>
 <dt>`--cn`, `--concurrency`</dt>